nexusformat/definitions/manual/source/fileformat.rst

 See the sections :ref:`example.napi.simple.2d.write` and  :ref:`example.napi.simple.3d.write.python` in the :ref:`Examples`
-chapter of Volume II for examples that use the native HDF5 calls to write NeXus data files.
+chapter for examples that use the native HDF5 calls to write NeXus data files.

 .. compound::